spylu/sta141b-project/README.md

 # sta141b-project

-The file may take a while to load, but should not need more than a minute.
+The file may take a while to load, but should not need more than 2 minutes.